EmbarkStudios/texture-synthesis/README.md

 * Cannot infer new information from existing information (only operates on what’s already there)
 * Designed for single exemplars or very small datasets (unlike Deep Learning based approaches)

+## Additional Dependencies

+If you're compiling for Linux, you'll need to have `libxkbcommon` development libraries installed.
+For ubuntu this is `libxkbcommon-x11-dev`.

 ## Links/references

 [1] [Opara & Stachowiak] ["More Like This, Please!
 Texture Synthesis and Remixing from a Single Example"](https://youtu.be/fMbK7PYQux4)